Fairhope Dental Veneers, AL

 Veneers are ultra-thin shells of ceramic (porcelain) or a composite resin material, which are bonded to the front of teeth.
 This procedure requires little or no anesthesia and can be the ideal choice for improving the appearance of the front teeth.
-Veneers are placed to mask discolorations, to brighten teeth and to improve a smile.
+Veneers are placed to mask discolorations, brighten teeth, and improve a smile.

 Why a veneer?